Shibaayan/twitter_sentiment_analyzer/README.md

 Kindly ensure a good internet connection and python3 installed on your pc.

 1) Open the folder where the project files are located.
-3) Open the "libs.txt" file and press Ctrl + A, Ctrl + C
 2) Press Shift + right-click
 3) click on "Open PowerShell window here" a PowerShell window will open
-4) Press Ctrl + V, and press 'Enter' modules will be installed one by one automatically.
+4) type "python libs.py" and press enter. modules will be installed one by one automatically.

+You have to do this step only once in your pc.

 How to run on Windows 10